pafoster/path_signatures_introduction/README.md

-# An Brief Introduction to Path Signatures
+# A Brief Introduction to Path Signatures
 A Jupyter notebook which provides a brief introduction to path signatures for machine learning practitioners.

 # Requirements